-The Danish Social Democratic Party and Ghana’s National Democratic Congress
+The Danish Social Democratic Party and Ghana’s National Democratic Congress (currently not active)

 The Danish Social Democratic Party (SDP) initiated the third phase of their partnership with the National Democratic Congress (NDC) in Ghana in June 2014.
 The project seeks to continuously strengthen the internal party democracy of NDC through a focus on policy development, communication and ideology training.

 Female NDC members in workshop during project visit, spring 2014